Nyctimystes

-Nyctimystes is a genus of tree frogs in the subfamily Pelodryadinae of the family Hylidae.
-They are principally Papuan species, but also inhabit islands in the Moluccas.
-All species in this genus have one distinct feature that separates them from other species in the family, the lower eyelid is marked with pattern of lines, veins, or dots.
+Nyctimystes is a genus of tree frogs in the family Pelodryadidae, native to Papuan, surrounding islands and the Moluccas.
+All species in this genus have one distinct feature that separates them from other species in the family, the lower eyelid is marked with pattern of lines, veins, or dots (except the Australian lace-lid, which is in a different genus).
 This feature presumably acts as camouflage when the frogs are at rest during the day.

 Species of this genus inhabit tropical or subtropical montane rainforest.
 The eggs are large and are laid on submerged objects in fast-flowing creeks and streams (not all species of this genus have been recorded as doing this, although it is assumed).
 The tadpoles have large sucker-mouths and their body shapes are very streamlined with large tail musculatures.
 All species of this genus have extensive webbing and large toe discs.

 Species

-Many of the species have relatively small population sizes, and not much is known about either individual species or the genus as a whole.
-The following species are recognised in the genus Nyctimystes:
+The genus Nyctimystes has previously contained more species, but was split into multiple genera after a comprehensive phylogenetic study in 2025.
+The Australian lace-lid was historically considered a species of Nyctimystes due to similar morphology, especially the lace on their eye lids, but this same study estimated that they in fact diverged approximately 30 million years ago.